Donald Trump to appear by video as judge tightens ban on attacking witnesses - ExBulletin

 Trump is allowed to speak publicly about the case, but he risks being scorned if he uses evidence handed over by prosecutors as part of the pretrial discovery process to target witnesses or others involved in the case. ‘affair.

-Prosecutors say the payments were intended to repay and compensate Cohen for orchestrating silent payments during the 2016 campaign to bury allegations of extramarital sex.
-Trump denies having extramarital affairs and says the accusation is politically motivated.
+Prosecutors say those payments were intended to repay and compensate Cohen for orchestrating silent payments during the 2016 campaign to bury allegations of extramarital sex.
+Trump denies having extramarital affairs and says the prosecution is politically motivated.

 Merchans’ protective order prohibits Trump and his lawyers from releasing evidence to third parties or posting it on social media, and it requires certain sensitive documents shared by prosecutors to be kept only by Trump’s lawyers, and not by Trump himself.